 “Our care is multidisciplinary and hosts specialists from a variety of disciplines, essentially under one roof,” said Staveley-O’Carroll.
 “We bring together surgical, medical and radiation oncologists as part of every patient’s care team.
 Beyond that, we have navigators, nutritionists, palliative care specialists and physical therapists for our patients.
 It’s truly a team approach that allows us to treat the whole person.”

 A medical oncologist uses medicines to treat cancer.
 A surgical oncologist treats cancer by removing tumors.
 A radiation oncologist uses radiation to shrink tumors and prevent them from returning.
 Depending on your type of cancer, you may need one, both or all three approaches to treatment.
-And we have additional team members to help you throughout your cancer journey including navigators, genetic counselors, nutritionists, palliative care specialists, and more.
+And we have additional team members to help you throughout your cancer journey including navigators, nutritionists, palliative care specialists, and more.

 Because not all cancers are the same, the providers at Ellis Fischel focus on different types of cancers.
 The multidisciplinary teams help patients and physicians navigate their care to ensure coordination between Ellis Fischel and community physicians in the following specialties: